mozilla-l10n/localizer-documentation/src/webprojects/fxa.md

 * File an issue [here](https://github.com/mozilla/fxa-content-server-l10n/issues).
 * Ping in [the Matrix channel](https://chat.mozilla.org/#/room/#l10n-community:mozilla.org) to the l10n PM responsible for the project.
-* Send an email to the [web projects mailing list](https://groups.google.com/g/mozilla.dev.l10n.web).
+* Comment on the string in Pontoon and ping the L10n PM responsible for the project.
 * Send a direct email to the l10n PM responsible for the project.